 What is in a Typical Financial Aid Offer at Blue Ridge Community College

-Blue Ridge Community College's typical financial aid plan for incoming freshmen is $8,725.
-About 66.0% of first year students obtain some type of financial aid, the majority of which is in the form of scholarships and grants.
+Blue Ridge Community College's typical financial aid plan for incoming freshmen is $9,314.
+About 61.0% of first year students obtain some type of financial aid, the majority of which is in the form of loans.

 Financial aid helps reduce the cost, or the "sticker" price of the college.
 However, be aware that the only true college discount are scholarships & grants.

 A loan is not a true college discount, but rather an outcome to consider.
 See how much student loan debt from Blue Ridge Community College you may end up taking on.

 How Much Is Available in Grants & Scholarships?

 The following scholarships and grants consist of mostly federally provided grants, as well as some local and state grants.
 53.0% of freshman students at Blue Ridge Community College (250 total) got a federal grant, averaging $4,148.
 As well as grants, 13.0% of freshman students (62 total) received scholarships by the college, totaling $1,695 per person.

 The graph below shows the average amount of grant and scholarship aid given to all freshmen.